leenabhandari/meme-emotion/README.md

 ### Generate meme-

-1. Finally, open MEME - generator notebook.
+1. Open MEME - generator notebook.
 2. Run step 3 to fetch latest news articles.
 Here, you can change country(in,us,etc.) and category(antertainment,business,etc.).
 3. Finally getMeme() function generates the memes.
 It uses the helper function generateFinalOutput() to combine prediction and video clips.